kubesphere-sigs/fluent-operator-walkthrough/README.md

 The `FluentBit` CR works together with `ClusterFluentBitConfig` and they should be created together.
 The following `FluentBit` CR is just an example.
-To deploy the actual Fluent Bit DaemonSet, please refer to the [Using Fluent Bit to collect kubelet logs and output to Elasticsearch](#using-fluent-bit-to-collect-kubelet-logs-and-output-to-elasticsearch) and [Using Fluent Bit to collect K8s application logs and output to Kafka](#using-fluent-bit-to-collect-k8s-application-logs-and-output-to-kafka) sections.
+To deploy the actual Fluent Bit DaemonSet, please refer to the [Using Fluent Bit to collect kubelet logs and output to Elasticsearch](#using-fluent-bit-to-collect-kubelet-logs-and-output-to-elasticsearch) and [Using Fluent Bit to collect K8s application logs and output to Kafka, Elasticsearch and Loki](#using-fluent-bit-to-collect-k8s-application-logs-and-output-to-kafka-elasticsearch-and-loki) sections.

 ```yaml
 apiVersion: fluentbit.fluent.io/v1alpha2